Twin MDs battle entrenched racism in the medical world

 “We’re teaching how to see it and how to undo it,” Jackson said.

-James, an internal medicine doctor, and Jackson, a psychiatrist, have developed antiracist coursework used in two Chicago medical schools.
+James, a family medicine doctor, and Jackson, a psychiatrist, have developed anti-racist coursework used in two Chicago medical schools.
 They’ve co-founded the Institute for Antiracism in Medicine, where physicians can earn continuing medical education credit for taking classes on how their profession has made Black patients sicker.

-There’s more.
-They’re seeking federal legislation to require hospitals to reveal outcomes by race, with penalties for those where Black patients consistently fare worse.
-They’ve helped created an online support group to help like-minded, stressed-out Black doctors heal and strategize.

 Their latest achievement?
 Helping lead a charge against the American Medical Association and the influential research journal it publishes.